raymondworkshop/old.myblog/_posts/2015-08-04-priorityqueue.md

    * The implementations
      - unordered array/linked-list:
-	   + To insert: push in the stack. 成(1)
+	   + To insert: push in the stack. o(1)
-	   + To remove the max: exchange the MAX with the item at the end, and then delete that one. 成(n)
+	   + To remove the max: exchange the MAX with the item at the end, and then delete that one. o(n)

 	 - ordered array/linked-list:
-	   + for insert to move larger entries on the right position,thus keeping the keys in the order array. 成(n)
+	   + for insert to move larger entries on the right position,thus keeping the keys in the order array. o(n)
-	   + The MAX is always at the end. 成(1)
+	   + The MAX is always at the end. o(1)

 	 -  heap [2]
-	   +
+	   + TODO

 ####
 [1]: http://gribblelab.org/CBootcamp/7_Memory_Stack_vs_Heap.html "stack and heap"